Is your business facing a low retention rate?

 Research Various Service Providers

-Research various service providers that work best for small businesses to accept recurring payments via payment gateway.
+Research various service providers that work best for small businesses to accept recurring payments via various payment methods like credit or debit, ACH payments, or keep it as one time transaction.
 Check what is the fee they charge for every transaction including recurring payments.

 With the help of these service providers, it is easy for small businesses to attract customers to use recurring payments.
 Auto payment provider includes: